-Hawaiians who want to gamble usually head for Las Vegas on their vacation, but that really is as close to land-based gambling as they can get.
+Hawaiians who want to gamble usually head for Nevada on their vacation, but that really is as close to land-based gambling as they can get.
 Many play online poker, but as we mentioned earlier, with no licensed poker sites, it’s not strictly legal in the state.

 While it’s true that there are strict gambling laws in place in the state, the fact is that the authorities really don’t care if people play online poker in the privacy of their own homes.
 So if you want to play online, we reckon you can go right ahead without any fear of punishment.

 That said, we’d just like to remind you that the information given or opinions expressed above do not constitute legal advice.